isomerpages/moe-pasirriscrestsec/pages/2022 DSA SEC.md

 <li>Application is free of charge and will be open from 5 May 2022 at 11am to 1 June 2022 at 3pm.
-For more details, please refer to MOE Website: <=a href="https://www.moe.gov.sg/dsa-sec">https://www.moe.gov.sg/dsa-sec</a></li>
+For more details, please refer to MOE Website: <a href="https://www.moe.gov.sg/dsa-sec">https://www.moe.gov.sg/dsa-sec</a></li>

 <li>Applicants are required to login to the MOE Centralised DSA-SEC Portal to apply for the school’s identified talent area/s.</li>